Aishwarya

 Thus, what is a good SAT score is assessed and collated with percentiles in the final result.

-What is a Good SAT Score for College Admissions?
+How to Aim for a Good SAT Score for College Admissions?
+(2026)

-There are different tiered universities, each accepting a different set of SAT scores, check out below which type of university accepts how much SAT score:
+There are different tiered universities, each accepting a different set of SAT scores.
+Check out below which type of university accepts what SAT score and how much do you need to target for 2026 admissions:

-• A score of 1400 or more on the SAT for Ivy League colleges can be considered good.
+• A score of 1480-1500 and above or more on the SAT for Ivy League colleges can be considered good.

-• And for those who want to attend a community college, a score of 1000 – 1200 can also work.
+• And for those who want to attend a community college, a score of 1050 and 1200 can also work.

 Even if you are not scoring up to your expectations, there is always a scope for betterment.
-You can sit for SAT exam again, but only if you have enough time between applying for SAT exam again and applying to your desired university.
-Check the SAT exam dates and then register for SAT and appear for the test if required.
+You can retake SAT exam, but only if you have enough time between applying for SAT exam again and applying to your desired university.
+Check the next available SAT exam date and then register.
 You can take SAT multiple times in a given year.
-Check out the following tips as to how to score well on SAT exam:
+Check out the following tips on how to score well on SAT exam:

 1. Focus and Practice More:

-Candidates can start taking SAT Practice Tests: Tips and Resources formulate essential SAT Tips and Strategies and make an appropriate study plan which they can follow and improve their scores.
+Candidates can start taking SAT Practice Tests and apply some expert-suggested essential SAT tips and strategies to make an appropriate study plan which they can follow and improve their scores.

 2. Give SAT again:

 Generally, candidates who attempt the SAT exam a second or third time score high on their previous tests.
 If you prepare well, you can improve your scores exceptionally well.
-Apart from making a perfect study plan, go for the Best books and resources for SAT and prepare systematically.
+Apart from making a perfect study plan, go for the best SAT books and prepare systematically.

 3. Consider Colleges Taking SAT Superscores